Xilinx/XRT/master/html/_sources/build.rst.txt

 Install the XRT DEB package ...........................

+.. warning:: Before installing a locally built DEB for XRT, please copy aside ``/lib/firmware/xilinx/sched*.bin``, which contain the ERT firmware for MicroBlaze.
+If XRT is built without access to the MicroBlaze GCC compiler, then ``sched.bin`` and ``sched_u50.bin`` will be missing from the DEB.
+After installing a local build of XRT, you must manually copy the firmware files back to ``/lib/firmware/xilinx``.

 Install from inside either the ``Release`` or ``Debug`` directory according to purpose with (the actual package name might differ) ::